 What is Gamma Knife?

-The Gamma Knife Perfexion, a non-invasive stereotactic radiosurgical tool, is an alternative or supplemental treatment to traditional brain surgery.
+The Gamma Knife Icon, a non-invasive stereotactic radiosurgical tool, is an alternative or supplemental treatment to traditional brain surgery.
 Gamma Knife is used to precisely target malignant and benign brain tumors and disorders with finely-focused radiation beams that minimize damage of healthy brain tissue.
-The procedure typically is performed in a single outpatient treatment session with considerably reduced treatment times and minimized surgical complications.
+The procedure typically is performed in an outpatient treatment session with considerably reduced treatment times and minimized surgical complications.